-Saturday Sunny.
-Light winds becoming W/SW 15 to 20 km/h in the morning then becoming light in the middle of the day.
+Wednesday Hot and mostly sunny.
+Light winds becoming NE 15 to 25 km/h in the middle of the day then becoming light in the evening.

-Sunday Partly cloudy.
-Slight (20%) chance of a shower.
-Light winds becoming N/NW 15 to 20 km/h during the day then tending N/NE during the afternoon.
+Thursday Hot and sunny.
+Light winds becoming N/NE 15 to 20 km/h during the afternoon then becoming light during the evening.

 - observations list type